-12.6 Unless otherwise specified, a student may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned faculty's course offering schedule and availability.
+12.6 Unless otherwise specified, a student may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned Faculty's course offering schedule and availability.
 Only two repeat attempts may be permitted during the study of one programme.
 Students studying the same course on re-admission basis are allowed another maximum of two repeat attempts.
 Course grades for all attempts will appear on the student's transcript, but only the final grade earned will be included in the calculation of the student's CGPA.
-Throughout the study of one programme, no repeat attempt is permitted for a course with a grade C- or above.
+No repeat attempt is permitted for a course with a grade C- or above.